 On December 12, 1885 the Dallas Morning News announced the closing of the Cattle Exchange Saloon in Fort Worth.
 A. J. Anderson soon moved his sporting goods store into the building.

 In 1887 Winders left Tombstone and drifted into Nogales.
 By September 1889 he had drifted back into Fort Worth, but he was just passing through, stopping at the Pickwick Hotel.
-Although he still listed himself as a resident of Tombstone, he was probably on his way to San Antonio.
-Perhaps he stopped in Fort Worth to say hello (or goodbye?) to old friends.
+Although he still listed himself as a resident of Tombstone, he was on his way to San Antonio.
+He was dying.
+Perhaps he stopped in Fort Worth to say goodbye to old friends.

 During his footloose lifetime, “Uncle Bob” Winders had drifted from Pennsylvania into Texas, Mexico, California, New Mexico, and Arizona.
 But in San Antonio he drifted to a halt.
 On May 3, 1890 the Tombstone Epitaph lived up to its name when it reported the death of R. J. Winders on April 24 at the age of sixty-eight.
 Tumblin’ tumbleweed Robert Jackaway “Uncle Bob” Winders finally put down roots in section C of lot 16 in San Antonio City Cemetery no. 1.